Namaste Coders!

 In this article, we will discuss and learn loops in Python.

 When you want to execute a block of code several times then instead of writing it again and again we can use loops that protect us from re-writing the same code.
 Like while listening to songs if we want to listen to a song many times then we put it on loop mode instead of playing it again and again.
-The flow chart shown below explains the working of loops πŸ‘‡
+The flow chart shown below explains the working of loops π

 There are 2 types of loops in python:

-• for loop
+- for loop

-• while loop
+- while loop

 for loop